New London Theatre

 January 2002 heard the announcement that Cats, the longest-running musical in West End and Broadway history, was to close.
 The show ended the first of its nine lives, on its 21st birthday, 11 May 2002.
 The final performance was also broadcast on a large screen in the Covent Garden Piazza.
 Prior to the opening of Umoja – The Spirit of Togetherness (2002, transferred from Queen’s), the building underwent an extensive programme of work to reinstate the original stage machinery and auditorium features which made it so versatile that on its opening in 1976 it was hailed as ‘Europe’s revolutionary new entertainment venue’.
 Given the opportunity of designing a ‘theatre for the future’, the architects (Paul Tvrtkovic in association with Sean Kenny, famous for his original Oliver! set, Chew and Percival) incorporated many revolutionary features, notably the stunning 60’-wide revolve which includes the stage, orchestra pit and part of the seating which was used to such great effect in Cats.

 The Twenty-first century productions have been Bill Kenwright’s new production of Joseph and the Amazing Technicolor Dreamcoat (2003) starring Stephen Gately, The Blue Man Group (2005) who brought a whole new theatrical experience to London, Ian McKellen led the RSC ensemble casts of King Lear and The Seagull (2007) and short runs for the new musicals Gone With the Wind (2008) and Imagine This (2008).
-The sell-out production of War Horse (2009) transferred from the National Theatre and has played to full houses ever since.
+The National Theatre’s award-winning stage production of Michael Morpurgo’s War Horse transferred to the theatre in 2009 and played to packed houses for over 8 years.

 Since December 2005 the New London has been owned 100% by The Really Useful Group Limited.